albrat/alexa-avs-sample-app/README.md

 ### Assumptions
 This guide is based on [Convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) paradigm, which means that we’ve tried to reduce the number of decisions that you as a developer would need to make to get a basic version of Raspberry Pi working with Alexa, by hard coding most of the configurations.
 Here are some assumptions we’ve made while doing that -

-* You are using a Raspberry Pi 2 or 3
+- Hardware - You are using a Raspberry Pi 2 or 3
-* You are running Raspbian Jessie
+- OS - You are running Raspbian Jessie
+- Naming conventions
+	- Location: The location of your project files is `/home/pi/Desktop/alexa-avs-raspberry-pi-master/`
+	- Product ID: `my_device`.
+	- DSN: `123456`
+	- Passphrase: blank

-* Your Product ID / Device Type ID is `my_device` **Note**: If you use a different name you will need to manually update the following files:
+	**Note**: If you do not follow the above conventions that are assumed for this project, you’d need to manually update the following files:
-	* `config.js`
-	* `config.json`
-* Your project location is `/home/pi/Desktop/alexa-avs-raspberry-pi-master/`
-* Your DSN is `123456`
-* Your passphrase is blank.
-	**Note**: If you choose to use a passphrase, you will need to manually update:
-	* `config.json`
+	- `config.js` - location, product id, DSN
+	- `config.json` - location, passphrase

 ---

 ##  0 - Setting up the Raspberry Pi

 ![](assets/raspberry-pi-b-plus3info.jpg)

-The first thing we’ll need to do is install Raspbian Jessie on our Pi.
-The easiest way to do that is by downloading NOOBS.
-NOOBS is an easy operating system installer which contains Raspbian
+The first thing we’ll need to do is install *Raspbian Jessie* on our Pi.
+The easiest way to do that is by downloading **NOOBS**.

+**What is NOOBS**?
+NOOBS is an easy operating system installer which contains Raspbian.
+It also provides a selection of alternative operating systems which are then downloaded from the internet and installed.

-NOTE: If you already have Raspbian Jessie installed, skip to step [TODO - add step number]
+NOTE: If you already have Raspbian Jessie installed on your Pi, you may skip to *Step 2 - Installing utilities - SSH, VNC Server, VLC, Node* below.

+### 0.1 - Downloading NOOBS

-NOTE: If you bought a micro SD card with NOOBS pre-installed on it, make sure it has Raspbian Jessie available as one of the options.
+**NOTE**: If you have a micro SD card that came with NOOBS pre-installed, make sure it has *Raspbian Jessie* available as one of the install options.
+If not, follow the steps below to download the latest version of NOOBS.

-### Downloading NOOBS

 - Download the NOOBS zip file at raspberrypi.org/downloads/noobs(https://www.raspberrypi.org/downloads/noobs/)
 - Format the SD card using SD Formatter
 - Drag and drop NOOBS files - Once your SD card has been formatted, drag all the files in the extracted NOOBS folder and drop them onto the SD card drive.

-### Installing Raspbian Jessie
+### 0.2 - Installing Raspbian Jessie
 1. Insert the micro SD card with NOOBS preinstalled into the micro SD card slot on your Raspberry Pi.
 ![](assets/rpi-3.jpg)
 2. Plug in the USB 2.0 Mini Microphone, and the (optional) WiFi Wireless Adapter.